To enter the horse park, you must be registered as a casual rider or member.

 • You can cross forest roads, but you cannot ride along them.

-• Access to the approved trails that are south of the southern park border( Wightman’s Way) may be restricted when other activities are scheduled in that area of the forest (e.g. motocross events).
+• Access to the approved trails south of the southern park border (Wightman’s Way) is not permitted when events (e.g., motocross) are scheduled.

-• Members can use their key to come in through the horse gates at Muriwai (lock the gates behind you).
-Members cannot let other riders into Woodhill Forest unless the riders are current members with an ID card or casual riders who paid the entry fee and have a current receipt.
+• Members can use their keys to enter through the horse gates at Muriwai (lock the gates behind you).
+You cannot let other riders into Woodhill Forest unless they are current members with an ID card or are casual riders who have paid the casual entry fee and have a current receipt.
+No entry through the horse gates before 6.30 am or after 6 pm in winter or 8 pm in summer.
+No entry through the horse gates before 6.30 am or after 6 pm in winter and 8 pm in summer.

 • NO RIDING DURING THE HOURS OF DARKNESS.

-• LOST KEYS WILL INCUR A FEE OF $100.
+• LOST KEYS INCUR A FEE OF $100.

 • HORSE GATE LOCKS ARE CHANGED ON THE 1ST OF DECEMBER EACH YEAR.

 Horse riding is a high-risk activity.
-When you ride in Te Ngahere o Woodhill you do so at your own risk, so stay alert to the hazards of the environment.
+When you ride in Te Ngahere o Woodhill, you do so at your own risk, so stay alert to the hazards of the environment.
 If you identify a hazard, please report it to the Kake Hōiho staff if they are present on site, call the office (09 420 9566 ext.1 – 9 am to 5 pm Monday to Friday) or email the details to [email protected].
 Please provide as much information as possible, including photos, to allow for prompt removal/management of the hazard.
 These terms and conditions are subject to change and amendment.

 THERE ARE WILD ANIMALS IN THE FOREST THAT MAY SPOOK YOUR HORSE.